scylladb/care-pet/go/README.md

     2020/08/06 16:44:33 sensor # 2ff06ffb-ecad-4c55-be78-0a3d413231d9 type R new measure 36 ts 2020-08-06T16:44:33+02:00
     2020/08/06 16:44:33 sensor # 821588e0-840d-48c6-b9c9-7d1045e0f38c type L new measure 26.380281 ts 2020-08-06T16:44:33+02:00
     ...

+In a minute (a `--buffer-interval`) you will see a data push (`push data`) log line.
+That means that the collar has been pushed buffered measurements to the app.

 Write down the pet Owner ID (ID is something after the `#` sign without trailing spaces).
 To start REST API service execute the following in the separate terminal: